The kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.

 - Megaprojects include nuclear plants, hydroelectric dams, and enterprise IT solutions.

-- They tend to magnify errors and inconsistencies in processes, technologies, and designs.
+- They magnify errors and inconsistencies in processes, technologies, and designs.

 5.2 Four Design Approaches